Michael Vatikiotis

-Michael Vatikiotis (born July 30, 1957) is an American writer, journalist, and private diplomat working in Southeast Asia since 1987.
-He was formerly editor of the Far Eastern Economic Review and a Hong Kong-based news magazine correspondent for sixteen years.
-He currently lives in Singapore and is the Asia Regional Director of the Centre for Humanitarian Dialogue, a Geneva-based private foundation that facilitates dialogue to resolve armed conflicts.
-In addition to his novels, Vatikiotis regularly writes opinion pieces for international and regional newspapers and regularly contributes to Al Jazeera and the BBC.
+Michael Vatikiotis is an American writer, journalist, and private diplomat working in Southeast Asia since 1987.
+He has been an editor at the Far Eastern Economic Review, he was a Hong Kong–based news magazine correspondent for sixteen years, and he served as the Asian regional director of the Centre for Humanitarian Dialogue, a Geneva-based NGO that facilitates dialogue to resolve armed conflicts.
+Vatikiotis is a novelist, he writes opinion pieces for international and regional newspapers, and he regularly contributes to Al Jazeera and the BBC.

 Education and early career

-Vatikiotis was born in Indianapolis, Indiana, on July 30, 1957.
-He graduated from the School of Oriental and African Studies in London with a first-class honours degree and then a Doctor of Philosophy at St. Catherine's College, Oxford, in 1984.
+Vatikiotis graduated from the School of Oriental and African Studies in London with a first-class honours degree and then a Doctor of Philosophy at St. Catherine's College, Oxford, in 1984.
 He studied Southeast Asian history and languages, and his doctoral research was on the northern Thai city of Chiang Mai.

 After a period spent as a production trainee with the BBC World Service in London, Vatikiotis served as a producer in Northern Ireland and was then posted to Jakarta as a BBC correspondent in 1987.
 He joined the Far Eastern Economic Review as Jakarta bureau chief in 1988.
-He served as bureau chief for the magazine in Kuala Lumpur (1991–94) and Bangkok (1994–97).
+He served as bureau chief for the magazine in Kuala Lumpur (1991–1994) and Bangkok (1994–1997).
 He was also president of the Foreign Correspondents' Club of Thailand.